lichen-community-systems/Flocking/README.md

 A block-accurate scheduler is planned for an upcoming release of Flocking.
 In the meantime the asynchronous scheduler does a decent job of keeping "pleasantly inaccurate" time.

-Here's an example of the declarative powers of the Flocking scheduler:
+Here's an example of how to use the Flocking scheduler declaratively:

     // Create a Band containing two components:
     //   1. a synth named "sinSynth," on which we will schedule changes.
     //   2. an asynchronous scheduler
-    flock.band({
+    var band = flock.band({
         components: {
             sinSynth: {
                 type: "flock.synth",